rumorinfo/patentQuality/README.md

 Currently the repository contains the sample data and part of the model files.
-The full dataset and code will be available soon.
+The full dataset and code will be available after the paper is accepted.

 sample_data:some  sample data